miketu926/AssistanceRequestApp/README.md

 # A simple Assistance Request form with API response confirmations

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Bootstrap 4
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## Installation
   * Clone this repo